mbrt/blog/content/posts/domain-resurrect/index.md

 So, what's the probability that there indeed **is** some hidden gem, forgotten by everybody, waiting just for me to take?
 Probably close to zero.
 But I wanted to try anyway.

+At this point, I could continue optimizing and improving the ranking algorithms, but decided not to.
+The first category of domains I found above (domains that are interesting but not available), made me think that whatever is mildly interesting, was already found by somebody.

 OK, so what was the point of this post?
 Perhaps it looks like a flex, or a pointless exercise of someone with too much time on their hands.
 Maybe there's